Providing more value with DataStax-Spark integration

 Run “./dsetool nodetool status” to check that everything is running:

-Let’s focus on the two nodes where Analytics/Spark is enabled.
+Let's focus on the two nodes where Analytics (with Apache Spark™) is enabled.

 In order to achieve high availability for Spark Master, you need to set up a reserved Spark Master.
 This is easily done by running the following command: